Peijin-Jiang/CAwindMFA/README.md

 cd CAwindMFA

-### Install dependencies: Make sure you have Python installed on your system.
-Then, run the following command to install all necessary dependencies:
+### Use the following command to install the required Python packages:

 pip install -r requirements.txt

-### Run all experiments: For Windows users, it is recommended to use Git Bash to execute the scripts.
-Navigate to the project directory using Git Bash and run the following command to execute all experiments:
+### Once you're in the project directory, run the following command to execute all experiments:

 bash run_all_experiments.sh